Rules for shows

-In classes 3-10, the cats compete for certificates and a certain number must be obtained in one or more countries in order for the cat to move up to the next class.
+In classes 3-10, the cats compete for certificates.
+A certain number of certificates must be obtained in one or more countries in order for the cat to move up to the next class..
 When the cat has moved up to class 1 or 2 respectively (depending on whether it is fertile or castrated), it can no longer compete for certificates, but will automatically be awarded an honorary prize.

 Here again, three certificates must be obtained, but now they are called CACIB and only awarded if the cat can obtain 95 opints.
 The requirement is further tightened, for the three certificates must be obtained by three different judges in at least two different countries.

 Once the cat has received three CACIB, it becomes the International Champion and moves up to class 5.